Norfolk Stately Homes Walking Holiday

 Transport will then be arranged to take you to the village of Oxburgh where you’ll spend the second night in a coaching inn, opposite Oxburgh Hall.
 You can enjoy dinner in the very relaxing bar or restaurant downstairs.

 Our suggested itinerary for day 2 is to spend the morning or afternoon exploring *Oxburgh Hall and the grounds or taking the 6 mile walk around the Oxborough countryside, stopping off at the water gardens should you wish, which are beautiful and very peaceful.
 It will be up to you which way round you wish to spend the day.
-Once finished, you’ll then be transported to nearby historic Castle Acre and spend the night in an historic 15th Century Grade II listed bed and breakfast (dependent on availability).
-You’ll be able to dine at the local village pub.
+Once finished, you’ll then be transported to Dersingham village, very close to Sandringham.

-Transport will take you off to the Sandringham Estate, where you’ll be dropped off in the Visitor car park to take the 5 mile circular walk in amongst the woodland and heathland.
+Take the bus to Sandringham (4 min ride) to take the 5 mile circular walk in amongst the woodland and heathland.
 This walk takes you past Wolferton Royal Station, now a museum but once an active railway line from Kings Lynn to Hunstanton.
 It was frequently used by the Royal family and has been beautifully restored and very definitely worth the short visit.
 The walk eventually brings you back to the entrance of *Sandringham House and Gardens where you can spend the rest of the day enjoying the delights of this wonderful Royal house.
-Transport will then take you to your last night’s stay in an old beamed country inn in Snettisham.
+You then catch the bus back to Dersingham.

 Transport will be arranged to take you back to your own method of transport in order that you can return home.